 Cerebral angiogram may be considered in cases where vasculitis, vasospasm, intracranial stenosis, or vascular malformation is suspected, but is not typically performed for evaluation of clinically isolated syndrome.

 Once other etiologies have been excluded, if a patient presenting with a clinically isolated syndrome meets criteria for high risk of conversion to multiple sclerosis, then initiation of disease-modifying treatment may be advised.
-Disease-modifying drugs for multiple sclerosis, including interferon beta-1a IM (Avonex), subcutaneous interferon beta-1b (Betaseron), subcutaneous interferon-beta 1a (Rebif), peginterferon-beta 1a (Plegridy), glatiramer acetate (Copaxone), teriflunomide (Aubagio), fingolimod (Gilenya), siponimod (Mayzent), ozanimod (Zeposia), dimethyl fumarate (Tecfidera), and diroximel fumarate (Vumerity) are FDA approved for patients with relapsing forms of multiple sclerosis, including clinically isolated syndrome.
-Natalizumab, alemtuzumab, ocrelizumab, cladribine, and mitoxantrone have not been tested or approved in clinically isolated syndrome patients.
+Disease-modifying drugs for multiple sclerosis, including interferon beta-1a IM (Avonex), subcutaneous interferon beta-1b (Betaseron), subcutaneous interferon-beta 1a (Rebif), peginterferon-beta 1a (Plegridy), glatiramer acetate (Copaxone), teriflunomide (Aubagio), fingolimod (Gilenya), siponimod (Mayzent), ozanimod (Zeposia), ponesimod (Ponvory), dimethyl fumarate (Tecfidera), diroximel fumarate (Vumerity), and monomethyl fumarate (Bafiertam) are FDA approved for patients with relapsing forms of multiple sclerosis, including clinically isolated syndrome.
+Natalizumab, alemtuzumab, ocrelizumab, ofatumumab, ublituximab, cladribine, and mitoxantrone have not been tested or approved in clinically isolated syndrome patients.

 Symptomatic treatments may benefit patients with residual neurologic dysfunction.
 Baclofen or tizanidine may be used for spasticity.
 Dalfampridine may be used for patients with slowed walking due to multiple sclerosis.
 Bladder antispasmodics such as tolterodine, oxybutynin, darifenacin, trospium, solifenacin, or mirabegron may be used for bladder urgency and incontinence, and bethanechol may help with incomplete bladder emptying due to bladder atonia.
 Referral to urology is advised for patients with complex bladder dysfunction.
 Cognitive impairments may be treated with donepezil, rivastigmine, galantamine, or memantine, though clinical benefits appear small at best.
 Mood disorders may be treated with tricyclic antidepressants (which may also help with bladder urgency and insomnia), selective serotonin inhibitors, or serotonin norepinephrine reuptake inhibitors.
 Fatigue is common and may improve with behavioral strategies with occupational therapists, or symptomatic therapies such as amantadine, amphetamine salts, modafinil, or armodafinil.
 Neuropathic pain may respond to antiepileptic medications such as gabapentin, carbamazepine, or pregabalin.
 Rehabilitation specialists including physiatry, physical therapy, occupational therapy, and cognitive rehabilitation are also incorporated in comprehensive multiple sclerosis care.

 Fingolimod, siponimod, and ozanimod are associated with first-dose bradycardia, treatment-related lymphopenia, elevated hepatic transaminases, and rare infections, including fungal meningitis and progressive multifocal leukoencephalopathy.
 Dimethyl fumarate and diroximel fumarate are associated with intermittent flushing, gastrointestinal upset, diarrhea, and nausea.
 Six percent of patients may develop persistent leukopenia, which has been associated with risk of progressive multifocal leukoencephalopathy.
 Natalizumab is associated with infusion or allergic reactions, elevated hepatic transaminases, and risk of progressive multifocal leukoencephalopathy.
-Ocrelizumab is associated with transfusion reactions, elevated risk of upper respiratory infections, progressive multifocal leukoencephalopathy, and reduced vaccine responsiveness.
-Alemtuzumab is approved only for patients who have failed standard multiple sclerosis therapies and is associated with risk of infusion reactions, secondary autoimmune disorders, progressive multifocal leukoencephalopathy, and potential risk of malignancy.
+Ocrelizumab and off-label rituximab are associated with transfusion reactions, elevated risk of upper respiratory infections, rare cases of progressive multifocal leukoencephalopathy, and reduced vaccine responsiveness.
+Ofatumumab has a similar mechanism of action though is administered subcutaneously.
+Alemtuzumab is approved for patients who have failed standard multiple sclerosis therapies and is associated with risk of infusion reactions, secondary autoimmune disorders, progressive multifocal leukoencephalopathy, and potential risk of malignancy.

 Treatments on the horizon.
-Emerging therapies for multiple sclerosis include ofatumumab, stem cell transplantation, and many others.
+Emerging therapies for multiple sclerosis include bruton tyrosine kinase inhibitors, stem cell transplantation, and many others.
 To date, results of trials demonstrating benefit of these therapies in clinically isolated syndrome patients are lacking.

 Elizabeth A Hartman MD

-Dr. Hartman of the University of Nebraska has no relevant financial relationships to disclose; Dr. Hartman's spouse owns stock in Amgen.See Profile
+Dr. Hartman of the University of Nebraska has no relevant financial relationships to disclose.See Profile

 Anthony T Reder MD